 “It takes dedication,” he said.
 “It’s not like you’re a substitute in a soccer game, you come on and score the winning goal in the last minute and you’re a hero.
 There’s no one like that in swimming – you can’t just dive in and beat Michael Phelps.”
 His relationship has always been with him and the pool, and his success has attested his dedication.
 Le Clos never wanted to just win, he’s always wanted to beat the best, that being his idol – Michael Phelps.

 In 2012, the now starry-eyed multiple gold winning swimmer took a while to admit it to MH when asked if there was something particularly special about racing the American champ.
 “Racing him? kinda… I don’t know why… it just is,” he said.
 Le Clos had been toying between the notions of speaking freely and speaking appropriately.

+“I just feel, like… you know… before he retires…I wanna, like…” And then it flows.
 “I want to say that I beat him.
 I want to go out there and beat the best.
 To be the best means racing the greatest that’s ever been.
 I almost wish that I was born eight years back so I could have raced him when he was growing up.”